doyensec/ajpfuzzer/README.md

 19 | bypassauthnull      | Create two AJP13 ForwardRequest with auth_type set to 'null'
 20 | envars              | Create an AJP13 ForwardRequest with req_attribute_code (10) in order to set arbitrary environmental variables
 21 | hugepacketsize      | Create two AJP13 requests with size > 8192 bytes
-22 | genericfuzz             | Create an AJP13 ForwardRequest (GET) by fuzzing arbitrary message elements using the `FUZZ` keyword
+22 | genericfuzz             | Create an AJP13 ForwardRequest (GET) that allows fuzzing arbitrary message elements using the `FUZZ` keyword

 New test cases can be added by extending the [AJPTestCases.java](https://github.com/doyensec/ajpfuzzer/blob/master/src/com/doyensec/ajpfuzzer/AJPTestCases.java) class.
 Using the *@Command* annotation, the tool will recognize the additional command and make it available from the CLI.